open-mmlab/mmengine/docs/en/advanced_tutorials/config.md

             {"optimizer": "SGD", "lr": 0.1}
 ```

-As can be seen, the type field exported in pure python style contains the full module information.
+As can be seen, the type field exported in pure Python style contains the full module information.
 The exported configuration file can also be directly loaded to construct an instance through the registry.

 ### What is Lazy Import

-You may find that pure python-style configuration files seem to organize configuration files using pure python syntax.
-Then, I do not need configuration classes, and I could just import configuration files using python syntax.
+You may find that pure Python style configuration files seem to organize configuration files using pure Python syntax.
+Then, I do not need configuration classes, and I could just import configuration files using Python syntax.
 If you have such a feeling, then it is worth celebrating because this is exactly the effect we want.

 As mentioned earlier, parsing configuration files requires dependencies on third-party libraries referenced in the configuration files.
 This is actually a very unreasonable thing.
 For example, if I trained a model based on MMagic and wanted to deploy it with the onnxruntime backend of MMDeploy.
 Due to the lack of torch in the deployment environment, and torch is needed in the configuration file parsing process, this makes it inconvenient for me to directly use the configuration file of MMagic as the deployment configuration.
 To solve this problem, we introduced the concept of lazy_import.

 It is a complex task to discuss the specific implementation of lazy_import, so here we only briefly introduce its function.
 The core idea of lazy_import is to delay the execution of the import statement in the configuration file until the configuration file is parsed, so that the dependency problem caused by the import statement in the configuration file can be avoided.
-During the configuration file parsing process, the equivalent code executed by the python interpreter is as follows:
+During the configuration file parsing process, the equivalent code executed by the Python interpreter is as follows:

 ```{eval-rst}
 .. tabs::